FAQs Regarding Client Assets

 In the event that an asset registered in the name of our nominee company can only be held in physical/certificated format, we hold the certificate in a fire proof safe on our premises.
 It is Davy policy to minimise the amount of nominee holdings held in paper format so we only accept such holdings where they cannot be held electronically.
 There are strict controls in place to safeguard access to certificates as well as reconciliations which are described in greater detail below.

 Q: What happens to my assets in the unlikely event of the demise of Davy?

 A: Investments and money held on behalf of clients are legally segregated from Davy’s own assets.
 This means that in the unlikely event of the demise of Davy, the firm’s creditors would not have recourse to client assets when making a claim against the firm.
-We also have robust controls in place to ensure that clients’ investments are protected; this is outlined further below.

 Q: Is Davy subject to external oversight?